rht-labs/tech-exercise/docs/slides/content/tech-exercise-iv.md

 #### Learning Outcomes
 As a learner, by the end of this exercise I ...
-* Can add ServiceMonitor for apps to gather metrics
+* can add ServiceMonitor for apps to gather metrics
-* Can query Prometheus to see metrics
+* can query Prometheus to see metrics
-* Can create alerts with PrometheusRule
+* can create alerts with PrometheusRule
-* Can install Grafana create dashboards with it
+* can install Grafana create dashboards with it
-* Can create search index in Kibana
+* can create search index in Kibana
 <!--
 --->